-There’s no better introduction to Europe than Germany.
-This is, of course, an entirely scientific conclusion, and not at all biased by my never-ending affection for the country.
-Even after half a dozen trips and spending a couple months living in Germany, I’m still surprised by what I’ll dig up when travelling around.
+This is, of course, an entirely scientific conclusion, not at all biased by my never-ending affection for Germany.
+Even after half a dozen trips and spending a couple of months living in Germany, I’m still surprised by what I’ll dig up when travelling around.
 Germany’s a place that always feels a little like home to me, even if far removed from my “regular” life.

-Focusing on this part of the country will give you the perfect taste of what to expect in Germany, showcasing everything from Mad Ludwig’s opulent Bavarian castles, Germany’s leafiest beer gardens and festive medieval towns along the Romantic Road.
+Focusing on this part of the country will give you the perfect taste of Germany.
+It’ll showcase everything from Mad Ludwig’s opulent Bavarian castles to leafy beer gardens to festive medieval towns along the Romantic Road.

 Just don’t visit Berlin expecting a squeaky-clean tourism wonderland.
-Berlin’s a lived in city with less outward beauty than grit and edge.
-It’s become one of Europe’s best alternative cities, alive with ideas and at the forefront of ever-changing European culture.
+Berlin is a lived-in city with less outward beauty than grit and edge.
+It’s become one of Europe’s coolest alternative cities, alive with ideas and at the forefront of ever-changing European culture.

-What to Do in Berlin
+What to do in Berlin

 Stroll down Unter den Linden

-Whether you want to walk through German history at the Deutsches Historisches Museum, peruse Greek & Roman antiquities at the Altes Museum or sift through Egyptian artwork and artifacts of the Neues Museum, pick up the three-day Museum Pass Berlin for €24 to save some money on your entrance fees.
+Whether you want to walk through German history at the Deutsches Historisches Museum, peruse Greek & Roman antiquities at the Altes Museum, or sift through Egyptian artwork and artifacts of the Neues Museum, pick up the three-day Museum Pass Berlin for €24 to save some money on your entrance fees.

 Peer into the Cold War psyche at the East Side Gallery

 Flanking the eastern banks of the Spree along Mühlenstraße, the East Side Gallery is an open-air art gallery gracing sections of the former Berlin Wall.
-The over one hundred murals at the East Side Gallery stand as a reminder of the reunification of Germany following fall of communism in Europe.
+The over one hundred murals at the East Side Gallery stand as a reminder of the reunification of Germany following the fall of communism in Europe.

-Keep your eye out for the East Side Gallery’s most famous artwork depicting a kiss between Leonid Brezhnev, the Soviet leader, and Erich Honecker, the leader of the DDR.
+Keep your eye out for the East Side Gallery’s most famous artwork: “The Mortal Kiss” by Dmitri Vrubel.
+The mural depicts a kiss between Leonid Brezhnev, the Soviet leader, and Erich Honecker, the leader of the DDR.

 Munch down at Hackescher Markt

-Uninterested in the diet of Italian restaurant and steakhouses at the Hackescher Markt main square outside the S-bahn station, stroll up Rosenthaler Straße to Viet Village, a Berlin favourite for tasty Vietnamese food.
+Uninterested in the diet of Italian restaurants and steakhouses at the Hackescher Markt main square outside the S-bahn station?
+Stroll up Rosenthaler Straße to Viet Village.
+It’s a Berlin favourite for tasty Vietnamese food.

 Cruise down the river Spree in the evening